KomodoPlatform/NotaryNodes/notarynodes/strob/README.md

 I heard it would surely be beneficial for the decentraliztion of the ecosystem to have someone new like me, who is not part of the Komodo team.
 I am not a coder but I have some basic sys admin skills and I have artistic skills to offer that no other candidate has.

-## STROB skills
+## STROB SKILLS
 I am an artist but with a strong technical background having most often worked on 3D/VFX involving fluid simulations (smoke, water, fire), particles and rigging.
 I know the basics of a few scritping languages in 3ds Max, Maya, Softimage (maxscript, melscript, VEX, VOP) and I manage all kinds of softwares and plugins on my Windows render farm writing bat files to install, update or remove softwares and plugins.
 I maintain many websites and host my own ftp server since 2003.
 I also do some mining.
 I went through the whole Komodo Notary Node installation guide as well as the standard security setup sucessfully.
 So I can guarantee I have the skills to run the node.
 I am also eager to learn more about blockchain, IT and network security.
 I worked in Windows for years but I am now learning Linux fast and love it!

 ## STROB PROPOSAL
 Since 24 years I am pretty well known in my field as someone serious and a hard worker who deliver within time and budget.
 So if you elect me you can be sure my node will be run seriously and I will put all the necessary hours to make it run smoothly and keep it updated as fast as possible.
 I know how many hours can be required for the task and I am ready for it.

-I would also like to promote the Komodo ecosystem by doing other videos or 3D illustrations to promote the Komodo ecosystem like the video I did for Pirate $ARRR at a small fraction of the cost if elected.
+I would also like to promote the Komodo ecosystem by doing other videos or 3D illustrations to promote the Komodo ecosystem like the video and illustrations I did for Pirate $ARRR at a small fraction of the cost if elected.

 ## STROB HARDWARE
-I have my own servers so I don't even need to access it remotely.
-I also have many of those servers in a rack as well as many others setup as workstation (total of 16) so there will always be a backup.
+I have my own servers so I don't even need to access it remotely (no open SSH port).
+I also have many of those servers in a rack as well as many others setup as workstations (total of 16) so there will always be a hardware backup available.

 CPU: Dual Xeon 2.6GHz 32 cores
 RAM: 64GB
 HD: 1TB SSD
-POWER: dual power supplies on 5000VA UPS (APC SUA5000), hydro-electricity
+POWER: dual power supplies on 5000VA UPS (APC SUA5000), hydro-electricity ⚡️
 INTERNET: business 940Mbps up/down with static ip

+## DISCLOSURE
+:First time running!